boucadair/5g-slice-realization/draft-srld-teas-5g-slicing.md

    is MPLS encapsulated outside the TN domain with native MPLS encapsulation, or MPLSoUDP encapsulation, depending on the capability of the NF or cloud infrastructure, with the service label depicting the slice.

-There are three major methods (based on {{!RFC4364}}, Section 10) for interconnecting multiple service domains:
+   There are three major methods (based upon Section 10 of {{!RFC4364}}) for interconnecting multiple service domains:

-   *  Option 10A: VRF-to-VRF connections
+   *  Option 10A ({{sec-10a}}): VRF-to-VRF connections.
-   *  Option 10B: redistribution of labeled VPN routes with next-hop change at domain boundaries
+   *  Option 10B ({{sec-10b}}): redistribution of labeled VPN routes with next-hop change at domain boundaries.
-   *  Option 10C: redistribution of labeled VPN routes without next-hop change + redistribution of labeled transport routes with next-hop change at domain boundaries
+   *  Option 10C ({{sec-10c}}): redistribution of labeled VPN routes without next-hop change + redistribution of labeled transport routes with next-hop change at domain boundaries.

-###  Option 10A
+###  Option 10A {#sec-10a}

-   In the Option 10A scenario, MPLS is not used in VRF-to-VRF hand-offs, since services are terminated at the boundary of each domain, and VLAN hand-off is in place between the domains.
-Thus, this option is the same as VLAN hand-off, described in Section 3.1.
+   In this option, MPLS is not used in VRF-to-VRF hand-offs, since services are terminated at the boundary of each domain, and VLAN hand-off is in place between the domains.
+Thus, this option is the same as VLAN hand-off, described in {{sec-vlan-handoff}}.

-###  Option 10B
+###  Option 10B {#sec-10b}

-   In the Option 10B scenario, service instances for different IETF Network Slice services are instantiated outside the TN domain.
-They could be instantiated either on the compute, hosting mobile network functions ({{figure-13}}, left hand side), or within the cloud infrastructure itself, e.g. on the top of the rack or leaf switch within cloud IP fabric ({{figure-13}}, right hand side).
-Between TN domain and the (extended) RAN/CN domain, packets are MPLS encapsulated (or MPLSoUDP encapsulated, if cloud or compute infrastructure doesn't support native MPLS encapsulation), therefore the PE uses neither a VLAN, nor an IP address for slice identification at SDP, but instead uses the MPLS label.
+   In this option, service instances for different IETF Network Slice Services are instantiated outside the TN domain.
+These instances could be instantiated either on the compute, hosting mobile network functions ({{figure-13}}, left hand side), or within the cloud infrastructure itself (e.g., on the top of the rack or leaf switch within cloud IP fabric ({{figure-13}}, right hand side)).
+Between the TN domain and the (extended) RAN/CN domain, packets are MPLS encapsulated (or MPLSoUDP encapsulated, if cloud or compute infrastructure doesn't support native MPLS encapsulation).
+Therefore, the PE uses neither a VLAN nor an IP address for slice identification at the SDP, but instead uses the MPLS label.

 ~~~ aasvg
         ◁──────        ◁──────        ◁──────
         BGP VPN        BGP VPN        BGP VPN
           COM=1, L=A"    COM=1, L=A'    COM=1, L=A